smrutilale21/multi-agent-research-system/README.md

 The system also incorporates production-oriented considerations such as:

-Structured output validation using Pydantic
+- Structured output validation using Pydantic
-Retry mechanisms for handling LLM inconsistencies Logging for observability and debugging
+- Retry mechanisms for handling LLM inconsistencies
+- Logging for observability and debugging
-Modular design for easy extension of agents or workflows
+- Modular design for easy extension of agents or workflows

-Overall, the architecture demonstrates how multi-agent systems can be used to build reliable, production-style AI applications that go beyond simple prompt-based LLM applications.
+Overall, the architecture demonstrates how multi-agent systems can be used to build reliable, production-style AI applications that go beyond simple prompt-based LLM usage.

 ---